neew1152/CRMS6/CRMS6_PC-Payloads/README.md

 *   **`served_honeypot.bat`**: The orchestrator for this payload.
 It displays a dramatic warning banner and requires confirmation before proceeding to apply the dangerous changes.
 *   **`payload.reg`**: A registry file that systematically disables core security features like Windows Defender, SmartScreen, Firewall, UAC, Windows Update, and various security notifications.
 It also enables insecure protocols like SMBv1.
 *   **`payload.ps1`**: A PowerShell script that complements the `.reg` file.
-It disables Spectre/Meltdown mitigations, enables Remote Desktop, weakens account password policies, activates the Guest account, and enables extensive security and network logging to monitor attacker activity.
+It disables Spectre/Meltdown mitigations, enables Remote Desktop, weakens account password policies, activates the Guest account, and enables extensive security.

 ### 3. Software Payload (`/software`)